boettiger-lab/earthdatalogin/README.md

 The easiest and most universal method of access is using the HTTP with a bearer token.
-Call `edl_set_token()` to set this token given your username and password (or omit those arguments to have it read those from the environmental variables):
+Call `edl_set_token()` to set this token given your username and password (passed as optional arguments or read from the environmental variables.
+If neither provides credentials, `earthdatalogin` will provide it’s own credentials, but you may experience rate limits more readily):

 ``` r
 edl_set_token()